jiachenyee/IDAssignment2/README.md

   - Location: {Bottom}
       - Home Page
   - Purpose:
-      - This feature introduces new and recommended products to users, encouraging them to add to cart at a glance.
+      - To introduce new and recommended products to users, encouraging them to add to cart at a glance.
   - Description
-      - For members, the section will be labelled as "For You Page" and it will be filled with products which are new or previously purchased.
+      - For members, the section will be labelled as "For You Page" and it will be filled with new incoming products together with previously purchased prodcuts.
       - For non-members, the section will be labelled as "Popular Page" and it will be filled with new but randomized products.
-      - A total of 10 different products given to the users.
+      - A total of 10 different products will be displayed to the users.
   - {display}

-- Sold Out/New Logos **UNSURE**
+- Sold Out/New Logos
   - Location: {Top right corner of product image}
       - Home Page, Category Page, Product Page
   - Purpose:
-      - This feature allows for easier viewing of the new products as well as those which are out of stock.
+      - To inform users about current products which are newly released as well as those which are out-of-stock.
   - Description
       - For products which are just released into the store, they are labelled with the "New" logo.
-      - For products which are unavailable due to limited or no stock, they are labelled with the "Sold Out" Logo.
+      - For products which are unavailable due to limited or not in stock, they are labelled with the "Sold Out" Logo.
   - {display}

-- Selected Product
+- Selected Product **NOT DONE**
   - Location:
       - Product Page
   - Purpose: